 Many gay and bisexual men use poppers as a euphoric sex-drug: The nitrate-based inhalants provide an intense and disorienting rush of sensation that helps relax involuntary muscles in the throat and anus, assisting with oral and anal sex.
-According to writer C. Brian Smith, the history of poppers itself is long and interesting — let’s take a peek at some of his factual finds.
+The history of poppers, these days largely unknown outside of the LGBTQ community, is truly long and interesting.
+Let’s take a peek at the history of poppers on a super basic level.

-According to Smith, a Scottish physician named Sir Thomas Lauder Brunton began using amyl nitrate to treat angina, severe chest pains caused by a lack of blood flow to the heart.
+According to writer C. Brian Smith, a Scottish physician named Sir Thomas Lauder Brunton began using amyl nitrate to treat angina, severe chest pains caused by a lack of blood flow to the heart.
 Amyl nitrate causes blood vessels to dilate, increasing blood flow to the heart, reducing pain and bringing with it a warm sensational rush to the skin.

 Smith adds that poppers used to be sold in mesh-covered glass vials that made a popping sound when crushed, hence the name “poppers.”
 The mesh protected users’ skin from shards while they popped and inhaled the drug.

 Historian Dr. Lucy Robinson confirms what gays have long known about the history of poppers: they have appeared in numerous gay dance scenes throughout the 20th century, including discos, raves and nightclubs.
 Their disorienting effects alter light and sound, making dancers feel euphoric and free, if only for a few seconds.
 They were also cheap, easy to carry around and easy to use without detection.

 RELATED | There Are Apparently Training Videos on How to Use Poppers — Who Knew?